A fashionable playground by the sea with Europe's largest casino and top-rate golf courses

 The picturesque beach of Tamariz has a number of bars and

-restaurants, and a castle overlooking it that is owned by the royal family
+restaurants, and a castle overlooking it that was owned by the royal family

 of Monaco.